majhol08/Nuclei/README.md

 > collector.
 The script will now stop gracefully if the disk fills up while
 > copying templates.

-At startup the collector scans all writable mounts and automatically selects the one with the most free space.
-The `.cache` and `.store` directories inside `Templates/` become symlinks pointing to that mount so cached repositories and deduplicated blobs live off the main output partition.
+At startup the collector scans local mounts, skipping read‑only or nearly full filesystems, and writes a 1 MiB probe file to validate each candidate.
+The largest validated mount is used for cache, store and temporary data. `.cache` and `.store` inside `Templates/` become symlinks pointing there so cached repositories and deduplicated blobs live off the main output partition.
 Override this behaviour with the `--temp-dir` option or the environment variables `AFO_CACHE_DIR`, `AFO_STORE_DIR` and `AFO_TMPDIR` if you need custom locations.

 On first run a short setup wizard appears (unless `--yes` is used) asking for the output directory, cache/store locations, optional symlinks and a disk